hpssjellis/high-school-javascript-game-dev-assignment-images/README.md

 ## Possible online editors.

-Note: As of 2023 I really like [codesandbox](https://codesandbox.io/dashboard/recent)   other than some confusing things that it wants you to fork your boxes, I think it is the best editor for a course like this since you typically can make a URL that then loads the entire backaend for your advanced code.
+Note: As of 2023 I really like [codesandbox](https://codesandbox.io/dashboard/recent)   other than some confusing things that it wants you to fork your boxes, I think it is the best editor for a course like this since you typically can make a URL that then loads the entire backend for your advanced code.

 For static code we typically use GitPages which is part of github.